mbHAW/ProjektC/systemd.md

 # Show the status of a unit:
 systemctl status unit

+# Show properties of a unit:
+systemctl show unit

 # Enable/Disable a unit to be started on bootup:
 systemctl enable|disable unit